 The target article paper used SAT scores as a proxy measure for intelligence as they demonstrated that intelligence is positively associated with objective numeracy.
 Collection of SAT scores is not applicable to our target sample, and is not a core component of the target article.

-The target article ran data collection for each of the studies separately using pencil and paper.
+The target article ran data collection for each of the studies separately, and reported using pencil and paper in Study 1 (Studies 2, 3, and 4 not reported).
 We conducted data collection online in a unified design in which participants answer all the dependent variables of the four studies in random order.

 In Study 1, the original paper did not report the specific scores of five psychology students, which only had one example.
 Therefore, we reconstructed our own version of the four students’ scores with four percent increment or four percent decrement (i.e., 66%, 70%, 74%, 78% and 82%).